 - Average resolution time is three to four months but may vary (shorter or longer).
 We will work with you as long as it takes to fix the problem.

-- We film each training session and make the footage available to you in a private YouTube group so you can review everything we did, share with friends or family if you like and have a memory of your dog's transformation.
+- We film each training session and make the footage available to you in a private YouTube playlist so you can review everything we did, share with friends or family if you like and have a memory of your dog's transformation.
 (Most of our clients love this but it is optional.
 If you'd rather have us not film anything just let us know)

 - Free lifetime support for the dog the program was purchased for; including one free follow-up per month after program completion (by request).